 The 2021 MAA Design Award celebrates the work of the Fellow Members of the Millinery Association of Australia.
-The theme of the award this year was The 20’s – Past, Present, Future.
+The theme for this year’s award was The 20’s – Past, Present, Future.

 Judging criteria for the competition included originality and creativity, relevance to the era, quality of workmanship, degree of difficulty and wearability in terms of comfort and stability.
-The panel included Lorraine Gill TAFE SA Lecturer, Lauren Ritchie President of the The Millinery Association of Australia and Editor of The Hat Magazine and Anna Vlach Fashion Editor of Adelaide Advertiser.
+The panel included Lauren Ritchie, President of the Millinery Association of Australia and Editor of The Hat Magazine, Lorraine Gill, TAFE SA Lecturer and Anna Vlach, Fashion Editor of the Adelaide Advertiser.

 1st Place – Georgia Skelton Millinery